openMetadataInitiative/openMINDS_MATLAB/README.md

 ## Installation

 openMINDS for MATLAB can be installed from MATLAB's [Add-On Explorer](https://se.mathworks.com/help/matlab/matlab_env/get-add-ons.html) (recommended).
 It is also possible to download the MATLAB toolbox from FileExchange or from the Releases page of this repository and install it manually.
+If you are new to MATLAB, see the detailed [installation instructions](Detailed-Installation-Instructions)

 ## Before you start